 You are looking for an accommodation?

 In 2008 little Sven approached Annette Habert, founder of Mein Papa kommt, and asked for help.
-During summertime his father spent the nights sleeping in the car every time he came to visit Sven.
+Since the separation, his father spent the nights sleeping in the car every time he came to visit Sven.
 He could not afford the accommodation expenses.
 So during wintertime, as it was too cold to sleep in the car, Sven rarely saw his father.
 Soon Annette Habert recognized that the situation of Sven's father was not an isolated case - the idea of Mein Papa kommt was born.

 Many children in Germany live hundreds of kilometers apart from one parent, who sometimes even resides abroad.
 Far from every father and mother can afford the travelling and accommodation expenses that arise due to the geographical distance.
 And often the non-resident father or mother lacks the supporting network of friends and family at the child's domicile.

 Our vision is a society in which children can remain in a meaningful relationship with both parents after separation and despite geographical distances and financial constraints.
 We believe that children have a right to two parents.
-Our network counts more than 1.200 honorary hosts who provide accommodation to more than 600 children and their separated non-resident parents during contact periods.